Sh4dow-BR/ShadowS3Buckets/README.md

 As an alternative, check out the official GitHub documentation on how to [contribute to projects](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

 ## 🐞 Bugs or feature requests?

-In the .github folder, there are 2 files: [BUG_REPORT.yaml](.github/ISSUE_TEMPLATE/BUG_REPORT.yaml) & [FEATURE_REQUEST.yaml](.github/ISSUE_TEMPLATE/FEATURE_REQUEST.yaml) that comes preloaded with information that will help theses requests.
+In the .github folder, there are 2 files: [BUG_REPORT.yaml](.github/ISSUE_TEMPLATE/BUG_REPORT.yaml) & [FEATURE_REQUEST.yaml](.github/ISSUE_TEMPLATE/FEATURE_REQUEST.yaml) that comes preloaded with information that will help these requests.

 ## 😕 Known issues and possible future features